<slides on readers> TAKE THAT, NATURE

 Because the post-cataract can't see right now.
 Odd then, that my recent choice of activity was to dig to the depths of my bottom shelf to thumb through old journals.
 The oldest one was already gutted, its remains and reflections in transient form of notes and clippings in a perforated sketchbook.
 My real focus was the next, the first of my intentional journals.
 It was the first time a sketchbook was chosen.
 This was a 10x14 book that ran from 2002-2006.
 There are, of course, entries about life, as well as clippings and found things, various writings, and terrible art from when i didn't know how to draw.
 (I still don't, but it's less obvious these days.)
 There was much snickering following page turns.

 An enormous part of it is the fact that I go back through the entries, and the writing is incoherent, but it can be put together in a way that better communicates the thought.
 That's why i don't mind ripping it apart.
 It isn't putting behind me, precious memories, or thowing out all the hard work I've done to this point.
-By my own will, it is the manifestation of taking what made me, tearing that apart to let it go, then using those once whole and damaged pieces to rebuild me into something better.
-Growth is an ugly mess of a project, and I won't share the mess in transit and call it finished.
+By my own will, it is the manifestation of taking what made me, tearing that apart to let it go, then using those once whole pieces to rebuild me into something better.
+Growth is an ugly mess of a project, and I won't share the mess until it is repaired and complete.

 Alongside it, there will be other, much smaller projects.
 I'll need them to teach me along the way.
-A weird thing to want for someone who doesn't like reading that much, but the heart wants what the heart wants.
+A weird thing to want for someone who doesn't like reading that much, but less nonsensical for a writing enthusiast.

 Comments